Miss America 2023: Controversy and criticism

 In an effort to move away from its central focus as a beauty contest, the M.A.
 Organization removed the bathing suit competition and distanced itself from sexist roots of the past in 2018.
 Critics allege that the competition still objectifies participants and women generally, with one journalist arguing that "these females, beautiful or otherwise, need not continue being judged on and selected for their appearance (according to many women [and to some men], whether or not they monitor Miss America contests or may be Miss Americas themselves."
 Likewise, the clothes worn by some Miss Americas, particularly since 1983, are scrutinized for promoting objectification.

 2023 marks the second year of the final competition night and crowning not being aired on mainstream television.
 The 2022 Miss America competition was streamed on NBC's Peacock and had several technical glitches throughout the show, causing many viewers to complain on social media about the production value.
-Streaming the 2022 competition on Peacock was free, but the 2023 competition could only be streamed on PageantsLive.com and cost over to watch and avoid clashing the semifinal matches of the 2022 FIFA World Cup.
-The 2023 competition was streamed on a pageant streaming service despite the Miss America organization announcing in 2018 that the competition is "no longer a pageant."
+Streaming the 2022 competition on Peacock was free, but the 2023 competition could only be streamed on PageantsLive.com, requiring the site's per month fee to watch.